Rabbible/PythonCode_StudyFork/README.md

 # PythonCode_StudyFork
-This is a repository to store some codes about learn Python From little white to big bull.
+This is a repository to store some codes about the book of Learning Python From little white to big bull.